Infragistics-BusinessTools/Slingshot-Documentation/docTopics/en/components/chat-starting.md

 <a name='chat-external-users'></a>
 ### How to Start a Chat with External Users?

-All Slingshot users can participate in private and group chats, including the external users.
+All Slingshot users can take part in private and group chats, including the external users.
 However, external users are not part of your Organization.
 That's why after selecting **+ Start a conversation...** you will not see their names in the list of users.
 You can chat with them only if you add their emails manually in the search box as shown below.

 <img src="../images/external-user-chat.png" alt="Typing an external user's email to add them to a chat" width="100%" />